 Some actions are not considered sexual assault.
 But they are still against the law, and you can still report them.

-Victims of sexual assault have various services and remedies available to them.
+Victims of sexual assault have various services and recourses available to them.
+It’s not necessary to file a police complaint to benefit from these.